 As we reflect on the past six years, I am heartened by the diversity and high quality of research that the Confluencenter for Creative Inquiry has funded in the Fine Arts, Humanities and Social Sciences.
 Scholars in these crucial fields are dedicated and hard working – blending imagination and academic rigor – yet their work is sorely underfunded.
-Despite the challenging funding landscape, since 2010, Confluencenter faculty grantees secured $5 million in external investments as individuals or in collaboration with cross-institutional research teams.
-Compared with the modest $815,263 disbursed by our center as seed funding, this is an incredible six-to-one return on investment.
+From 2010 through the end of 2016, Confluencenter faculty grantees secured $7.6 million in external investments as individuals or in collaboration with cross-institutional research teams, despite the challenging funding landscape.
+Compared with the modest $739,439 disbursed by our center as seed funding, this is an incredible ten-to-one return on investment.

 Beyond the grant money our researchers are bringing to the UA, they are making a scholarly and community impact at the local and global level.
 Lydia Otero’s collaboration with Elaine Romero and Borderlands Theater to produce The Barrio Stories Project (a 2014-2015 Faculty Collaboration Grant) deeply resonated with the Tucson community by honoring the diaspora of residents whose homes were torn down to build the Tucson Convention Center in the late 1960s.
 The intellectual and artistic collaboration spoke truth to power and garnered the project local and national media coverage.